Ndumdi-IbeDivine/Ndumdi-IbeDivine/README.md

 🚀 What I Bring to the Table:

-Solid Foundation: With three years of hands-on experience, I've honed my skills in backend development, specializing in technologies like Node.js and PHP.
+Solid Foundation: With three years of hands-on experience, I've honed my skills in backend development, specializing in technologies like javascrit and PHP.

 User-Centric Approach: My mission is to build products that users love.
 I believe in creating seamless and enjoyable experiences that make a positive impact.